major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/write-testable-code.md

 - The dependency is from the same layer or an inner layer (see [The Dependency Rule](https://khalilstemmler.com/wiki/dependency-rule/)).
 - It is a [stable dependency](https://khalilstemmler.com/wiki/stable-dependency-principle/).

-> If any of those rules aren't satisfied, don't import the dependency.
+> If at _least one_ of these conditions passes, import the dependency- otherwise, don't.

 Importing the dependency introduces the possibility that it will be hard to test that component in the future.